kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	C. The residual volume is the amount of air remaining in the lungs after maximum expiration
 	D. Total lung capacity is the sum of residual volume and tidal volume
 	E. Vital capacity can be measured by spirometry - T
-#### Answer: B. In an average 20-year-old male, tidal volume is approximately 0.5 litres - ?
+#### Answer: B. In an average 20-year-old male, tidal volume is approximately 0.5 litres - *FALSE* = D. Total lung capacity is the sum of residual volume and tidal volume - TRUE
+- Lung function tests are useful pre-operatively as they provide the anaesthetist with information about lung function and capacity.
+Lung volumes vary with sex/height but not weight.
+The tidal volume is the amount of air moved into/out of the lung during quiet respiration.
+The amount of air that can be inspired on top of this is the inspiratory reserve volume, and the amount of air that can be forcibly expired on top of the tidal volume is the expiratory reserve volume.
+Air left in the lung at the end of a maximal expiration is the residual volume.
+The residual volume together with the expiratory reserve volume is the functional residual capacity.
+This is important as it is the volume in which gas exchange takes place.
+Total lung capacity is the sum of the residual volume and the vital capacity, which is the volume expired after a maximum inspiration.

 ### Q48	- LEARN
-Which of these is NOT part of the medial longitudinal arch of the foot?
+Which of these is NOT part of the _medial longitudinal arch_ of the foot?

 	A. Talus
 	B. Navicular
 	C. Cuboid
 	D. Calcaneus
 	E. Medial cuneiform

-#### Answer: A. Talus - ?
+#### Answer: A. Talus - *FALSE* = C. Cuboid - TRUE

 ### Q49
 The plane of Louis is NOT the: